openjs-foundation/standards/GOVERNANCE.md

-# OpenJS Standards Group
+# OpenJS Standards Working Group

 <!-- yet to add -->
-For the current list of Team members, see the project [README.md](./README.md).
+For the current list of the Working Group members, see the project [README.md](./README.md).

 ## Members

 The [openjs-foundation/standards](https://github.com/openjs-foundation/standards) GitHub
-repository is maintained by the Team and additional Members who are added on an ongoing basis.
+repository is maintained by the Working Group and additional Members who are added on an ongoing basis.

 * Invited to all meetings
 * Can participate in [consensus seeking process](#consensus-seeking-process)
-* Counted towards quorum in [Team Meetings](#team-meetings)
+* Counted towards quorum in [Working Group Meetings](#working-group-meetings)
 * Participates in voting

-## Team Membership
+## Working Group Membership

-Team Membership is not time-limited.
-There is no fixed size of the Team.
+Working Group Membership is not time-limited.
+There is no fixed size of the Working Group.

-There is no specific set of requirements or qualifications for Team Membership beyond these rules.
+There is no specific set of requirements or qualifications for Working Group Membership beyond these rules.

 The following groups automatically qualify for membership and can request to be added to the GitHub team:

 * OpenJS Foundation CPC Members
 * OpenJS Foundation Project Maintainers

-## Team Meetings
+## Working Group Meetings

-The Team meets bi-weekly on Zoom.us.
-A designated moderator approved by the Team runs the meeting.
+The Working Group meets bi-weekly on Zoom.us.
+A designated moderator approved by the Working Group runs the meeting.
 Each meeting should be published to YouTube.

-Items are added to the Team agenda that are considered contentious or are modifications of governance, contribution policy, Team membership, or release process.
+Items are added to the Working Group agenda that are considered contentious or are modifications of governance, contribution policy, Working Group membership, or release process.

 The intention of the agenda is not to approve or review all patches;